bad-logic/learning-java/docs/class/03 Inheritance.md

 > All (instance + static) members except private members of parents are inherited in child class

-> In inheritance if super() is not called inside child constructor, java adds this call as the fist statement
+> In inheritance if super() is not called inside child constructor, java adds this call as the first statement
 > in the constructor of the child class

 ```java
 class Parent{
     private String id;